lucasfalcao3d/select-mode-pie/README.md

   ![Image description](https://pictshare.net/2t9s0h.png)

 # Installtion

-Just download the select_mode_pie.py and install it as any other Blender Add-on.
+Just download the last [release](https://github.com/lucasfalcao3d/Select-Mode-Pie/releases/) and install it as any other Blender Add-on.